keboola/connection-docs/manipulation/transformations/r/index.md

 [SQL Transformations](/manipulation/transformations/).

 ## Environment
-The R script is running in isolated docker environment.
+The R script is running in isolated [docker environment](http://developers.keboola.com/overview/docker-bundle/).
 Current R version is R 3.2.1.

 ### Memory
 Currently we've allocated 8GB of memory to the docker instance running the R transformation.
 We'll be increasing this limit along the way, but there will always be a defined memory constraint.

 ### File locations
 The R script itself will be compiled to `/data/script.R`.
 To access input and output tables you can use relative (`in/tables/file.csv`, `out/tables/file.csv`) or absolute paths (`/data/in/tables/file.csv`, `/data/out/tables/file.csv`).
 To access downloaded files use `in/user/tag` or `/data/in/user/tag` path.
 If you want to dig really deep, you can have a look at full [Common Interface Specification](http://developers.keboola.com/extend/common-interface/).
+If you need to write temporary files, write them to `/tmp/` folder (do not use the `/data/` folder for files you do not wish to exchange with KBC).

 ## R script requirements
 To run the script within our environment the R script must meet the following requirements.